 d.
-EJE/I&M Have Failed To Meet Their Burden of Proof That Any Public Harm of Any Sort Wi'l Come As a Result of the Transaction.
+EJE/I&M Have Failed To Meet Their Burden of Proof That Any Public Harm of Any Sort Will Come As a Result of the Transaction.

-EJE/I&M have presented the Board with an application for an order compelling the sale of privately held property, and vesting in them the control of an important part of the Chicago Terminal and its operations.
+EJE/I&M have presented the Board with an application for an order compcling the sale of privately held property, and vesting in them the control of an important part of the Chicago Terminal and its operations.
 EJE/I&M should, and do, carry a very heavy burden of proof.
 The Board should expect and require that burden of proof be met in their case in chief.
 The principal failure of proof is the most fundamental one -- that there is no showing that the new arrangements, provided for in the Primary Application, as to the Conrail stock ownership in IHB will be contrary to the public interest.
 Instead, IHB will continue to be operated as a neutral carrier.

-EJE's General Manager, Mel Turner, was the primary witness supporting neutrally."
-EJE-10, Turner VS at 10-11; [[
+EJE's General Manager, Mel Turner, was the primary witness supporting EJE's and I&M's effort to show that CSX would dominate the IHB and "would not operate it neutrally."
+EJE-10, Turner VS at 10-11; []